Who We Are

 Mr. Ayers is a member and Fellow of the American Institute of Architects, a member of the National Trust for Historic Preservation and the George Washington Chapter of Lambda Alpha International.
 He is also a Certified Construction Manager and an Accredited Professional in Leadership in Energy and Environmental Design.

-His other professional memberships include: ACE Mentor Program of the Greater Washington Area, Inc., where he serves on the Board of Directors; American Architectural Foundation Board of Regents; Construction Industry Institute; Construction Management Association of America, currently serving as Chairman of the Board of Directors; Construction Users Roundtable, serving as Chairman of the Board of Trustees; National Building Museum Board of Trustees; National Institute of Building Sciences, serving as Chairman of the Board of Directors; University of Maryland School of Architecture Board of Visitors; and the Washington Building Congress Board of Governors.
+His other professional memberships include: ACE Mentor Program of the Greater Washington Area, Inc., where he serves on the Board of Directors; Construction Industry Institute; Construction Management Association of America, currently serving on the Board of Directors; Construction Users Roundtable, serving on the Board of Trustees; National Building Museum Board of Trustees; National Institute of Building Sciences, serving on the Board of Directors; University of Maryland School of Architecture Board of Visitors; and the Washington Building Congress Board of Governors.

 Mr. Ayers is the recipient of the Construction Industry Institute's 2011 Carroll H. Dunn Award for Excellence.
 The National Academy of Construction elected Mr. Ayers as a member of its 2013 class for transforming project delivery processes at the U.S. Capitol and caring for the nation's historic treasures through inspired leadership, extraordinary vision and personal commitment.
 Mr. Ayers was selected as the 2018 recipient of the Thomas Jefferson Award for Public Architecture by the American Institute of Architects.